travelping/cennsonic/README.md

 that should end up with the following structure:

 ```
-$ tree $CLUSTER
+$ tree $CLUSTER/cluster
-nfv-k8s.example.net
-└── cluster
+nfv-k8s.example.net/cluster
 └── config
     ├── group_vars
     │   ├── all.yml
     │   └── k8s-cluster.yml
     └── hosts.ini

 3 directories, 3 files
 ```

-The cluster topology is defined in the "hosts.ini" file and should be modified as needed.
-Also pay attention to the SSH settings.
+Let's have a look into the files:

+ * hosts.ini — defines cluster topology and SSH access details.
+Modify according to your desired topology and SSH setting.
+Make sure your nodes hostnames are set according to the hostnames in this file

-The "k8s-cluster.yml" defines Kubernetes settings, especially important might be the following:
+ * k8s-cluster.yml — defines Kubernetes settings, especially important might be the following:

    - kube_version — Kubernetes version

-- cluster_name — "nfv-k8s.example.net" should be changed to the selected name
+   - cluster_name — use your name if differs from "nfv-k8s.example.net"

-- supplementary_addresses\_in\_ssl\_keys — if the "ip" variable in the
+   - supplementary_addresses\_in\_ssl\_keys — if the "ip" variables in the
-"hosts.ini" file was set to the IP addresses non-reachable from the outside, this options should have a list of the master nodes IP addresses reachable from the outside.
+     "hosts.ini" file are set to IP addresses non-reachable from the outside, this option should be set to a list of the master nodes IP addresses reachable from the outside

-The "all.yml" file should not be changed in most of the cases, but if the nodes access the Internet via proxy only, it should be specified by defining "http_proxy" and "https_proxy" options.
+ * all.yml — should not be changed in most of the cases, but if the nodes access the Internet via proxy only, it should be specified by defining "http_proxy" and "https_proxy" options.

 ### Deploy